mlab-modules/PERISTALTIC01/README.md

   * Use of standard mechanical components
   * Capability to be scalable depending on the application

 The primary application which initialize the design was use for hydroponics nutritient dosage.
+[Original design from Phisik](https://github.com/Phisik/Peristaltic-Pump)

 ## Additional Hardware